Skip to content

 Well, there are a series of techniques and best practices that will help you have a greater chance of success.
 Many commentators and change management specialists will tell you that the single biggest challenge is managing the expectations and reactions of the people involved.
 Many managers are well equipped and experienced in planning resources, tasks and plans but time and again it is dealing with the emotions and politics of people that will trip them up.

 Psychiatrist Elisabeth Kubler-Ross extended her work around bereavement into how we react to changes in our personal lives or workplace.
-Her ‘Change Curve’ illustrates that people react to news in a similar way, and with communication we can help drive through the early stages of the curve – you can’t remove shock, denial or anger but you can help people to move through this quickly, through very clear communication.
+Her ‘Change Curve’ illustrates that people react to news in a similar way, and with communication, we can help drive through the early stages of the curve – you can’t remove shock, denial or anger but you can help people to move through this quickly, through very clear communication.

 Many other models of how to approach and deliver change exist and you can find your favourite or most suitable for your organisation.
 I would recommend you find a template not just for ‘project’ management but for ‘people’ management.
 These may include the Satir model, ADKAR or even ‘nudge’ models, but one of the more popular templates comes from a Harvard professor of change John Kotter in his 1996 book “Leading change”.